gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 }
 [/Code]

 In C#, there is no `function` keyword.
-What you need to do is specifying the types of everything: arguments and returned value.
+Instead, you need to specify the types of everything: parameters and returned value.
+(As `function` is not a keyword, you can even use it as a variable name like `int function = 3;`.)

-The type of returned value is called "return type".
+The type of returned value is called **"return type"**.

 ```
 int Add(int a, int b) {